2.3.3sr1 – SRTC Procedure: Institutional Effectiveness

 A campus-wide plan for new facilities and facility renovations is prepared every five years or as plans for the campus change.
 The Master Facilities Plan is the result of administrators and faculty planning for new programs/services and expansions, modifications, and/or deletions to existing programs/services in each of the counties included in the College’s service delivery area.
 Plans for facilities are included in the campus Master Facilities Plan and reflected in the College’s Strategic Plan.

-State capital outlay funds required for project implementation for new construction and major renovation or repair projects are requested from the TCSG by the President using Project Request Forms submitted to Facilities Management.
+State capital outlay funds required for project implementation for new construction and major addition projects are requested from the TCSG by the President using Project Request Forms submitted to Facilities Management.
 Capital outlay projects must be approved by the State Board of the Technical College System of Georgia (SBTCSG).
 The President presents the College capital outlay needs to a committee of the SBTCSG when requested.
 The Vice President for Operations coordinates the preparation and implementation of the Master Facilities Plan.

 - Information Technology Plan